 Golden is a 3 hour drive from Calgary, or 1.5 hours if you are only driving from Banff to Golden.

-Between Banff and Golden there are some really spectacular stops.
-It’s worth making a day of it if you have the time.
-These points of interest include the beautiful Lake Louise as well as Wapta Falls, Takakkaw Falls and Emerald Lake (the latter 3 are all within Yoho National Park).
+Between Calgary and Golden you will find some of the most spectacular scenery in North America.
+It’s worth making a full day trip of it if you have the time.
+These points of interest include Banff National Park, the beautiful Lake Louise (almost exactly at the half-way point), as well as Wapta Falls, Takakkaw Falls and Emerald Lake.
+(The latter 3 are all within Yoho National Park.)

 Note: A park pass is required to visit Canada’s national parks.
 As Golden is surrounded by 6 of them, it most likely will make sense to buy the annual pass rather than a day pass.
 Learn more at The Discovery Pass.